All Episodes

 I'm great, Mr. Hannity.

-It's an honor to talk to you, a long time listener, uh and uh that's the reason I'm calling.
+It's an honor to talk to you, a longtime listener.

-Yes, I was listening to you yesterday and that young gentleman that went to Duquesne.
+Yes, I was listening to you yesterday, and that young gentleman that went to Duquesne.

 Yes, sir.

-And talking about how they were being trying to be indoctrinated, and I have very the same story except 1977.
+And talking about how they were being trying to get indoctrinated, and I have very the same story, except 1977, I'm a transfer student from Palm Beach Junior College going to the University of Hawaii.

-And when I was in high school, we had a course, Americanism versus communism.
+And when I was in high school, we had a course, Americanism versus Communism.

 And the minute I get in there, the professor starts going, never mind this Kennedy speech.

-He goes, That's a bunch of baloney.
+He goes, that's a bunch of baloney.

 They should do everything for you.